sfaleron/LeastSqs/README.rst

     --density DENSITY     Noise density.
 Proportion of randomly distributed noisy points to plot.
 Defaults to 1.0.

-  The relative error of the obtained r-squared with repect to the target is included in the report.
+  The relative error of the r-squared of the fit with repect to the target is included in the report.
 To decrease this error, set the target closer to one or increase the number of points.